Age-related macular degeneration (AMD) is a leading cause of blindness among those over age 50.

-Dry AMD is the most common type.
-It occurs when yellow deposits called drusen appear beneath your macula.
-These drusen continue to grow on the retina, causing separation and thinning of the macula.
+Dry AMD is the most common type of macular degeneration.
+The dry form occurs when yellow deposits called drusen appear beneath your macula.
+Drusen continue to grow on the retina, causing separation and thinning of the macula.

-In wet AMD, abnormal blood vessels will begin to grow underneath the retina.
-Blood may leak into the eye, causing the macula to swell, leading to permanent damage.
-Wet AMD can arise as a result of dry AMD, or it can develop on its own.
+In wet AMD, abnormal blood vessels develop under the retina.
+During the wet form, blood may leak into the eye, causing the macula to swell and leading to permanent damage.
+Wet AMD can arise as a result of dry AMD or it can develop on its own.

 Macular Degeneration Diagnosis

-To diagnose AMD, Dr. Chander will conduct an eye exam, dilating your pupil and using a specialized instrument to view your retina and macula.
-He may also use advanced diagnostic tools to uncover more complicated cases of macular degeneration.
+Our doctors may also use advanced diagnostic tools to uncover more complicated cases of macular degeneration.
 An OCT (optical coherence tomography) test uses ultrasound to detect abnormal blood vessels around your macula.
-Our OCT testing can also detect signs of other conditions such as glaucoma.
+Our OCT testing can also detect signs of other eye diseases, such as glaucoma.

-If you are not yet experiencing macular degeneration, Dr. Chander can also determine your risk for developing the condition.
-He uses the innovative QuanitfEye® test to measure macular pigment levels.
-Low pigment levels indicate that you have a higher chance of developing AMD.
-If you have a high risk for AMD, nutritional supplements can help reduce your chances of developing the condition.
+If you are not yet experiencing age-related macular degeneration, our team can determine your risk for developing the condition as you get older.
+We can use the QuanitfEye® test to measure macular pigment levels.
+Low pigment levels indicate that you have a higher chance of developing macular degeneration.
+If you are at an increased risk for macular degeneration, nutritional supplements can help reduce your chances of developing the condition.